 In many states children start taking standardized tests as early as first grade.
-With the help of the following tips, you can ease your child’s anxieties about the test process:
+And many kids get anxious about them.
+With the help of the following tips, you can ease your child’s anxieties about the testing process.

 Get the facts

 Find out the exact dates your child will be tested and which tests he will take this year.
 Check to see if the tests will be different in any way from the ones he took the year before.
-Once you know what’s happening, you can help your child feel ready for what’s ahead.
+Once you know some details, you can help your child feel ready for what’s ahead.

 - Visit our State Test Guide for Parents to see what’s on the PARCC and SBAC tests.